Help us improve your experience.

 To configure login access for a Security Administrator:

-1. Log in to the device with the root password if you have not already done so, and enter configuration mode:
+1. Log in to the device with the root password and enter configuration mode:

 2. Name the user security-administrator and assign the Security Administrator a user ID (for example, 6400, which must be a unique number associated with the login account in the range of 100 through 64000) and a class (for example, super-user).
 When you assign the class, you assign the permissions—for example, secret, security, maintenance, and control.